How to make your website Responsive

 Building a new site?
 Then it's 'easy' and should be built in right from the start of the design process.
 Make sure your designers are considering the structure & layout of non-desktop devices, designers & developers love these 'Green field' builds, there's complete freedom in structure and they can choose from a range of frameworks to speed up build time and to deliver a site that provides you the ROI you're looking for.
 All new sites should be responsive - if you insist on desktop only we can do it, but if you don't then your site will be responsive.

 Migrating an existing site?
 This gives you a choice - a complete redesign or a migration of your existing theme.

 How easy theme migration is & how long migration takes can vary wildly.
 Some designs are pretty simple to migrate, although there's often something on a site that needs a layout change to work.
 Mainly these are sites that have been built within the last couple of years using modern design techniques.
 Older sites, and those built using older layout techniques, can take longer in development and testing.
 At a first glance it can look like a site will be relatively simple to migrate, but there are often details in the layout and the way the site re-flows on a range of modern screens sizes that make it more time consuming than it first appears.

 The two keys to a successful migration to mobile are:

 - Focus on outcomes.
 If the client & developer have done their homework and understand the purpose and calls-to-action of the site then any needed design changes can be agreed on with a minimum of pain.
-A lack of focus can lead to a 'Design by committee' situation and can make redesigns time consuming.
-Everyone runs into the internal politics of the business rather than focussing on desired outcomes.
+A lack of focus can lead to a 'Design by Committee' situation and make redesigns time consuming.
+Everyone runs into the internal politics of the business rather than focusing on desired outcomes.